|Elliott Sound Products||Project 09|

 The easiest way to get the '2C' value is to use two capacitors in parallel, each of value 'C'.
 The PCB is designed for this.
 In addition, the PCB also provides two places for each '2R' value, and they are in series.
 This means that you can always get the exact '2R' value, without having to resort to E48 or E96 values which still may not provide the exact value needed.

 Resistor values also need to be accurate, and 1% metal film resistors are perfectly acceptable.
 These are generally available in the E24 series (24 values per decade), allowing a much wider choice of values.
 Both the E12 and E24 series values are available in the Component Calculator (Help-Preferred Values) for reference.
 In some shops (oh, really?) you might even be able to get resistors in the E48 or E96 range - these offer an almost limitless range of possibilities (48 or 96 values per decade - awesome!), just don't count on it.
-There's also the E192 series, but these are likely to be hard to find.
+There's also the E192 series, but these are likely to be harder to find.

 I have heard a report (apparently voiced elsewhere) that there is supposedly a problem with phase shift.
 The short answer is "nonsense", but a slightly more detailed explanation is called for.
 There may indeed be a small phase difference between the high and low pass sections, and if so it's because of component tolerance (especially capacitors). for example, if two of the caps in the high pass section are 1% high (10nF and 10.1nF caps used), you'll get less than 1° phase shift between the high and low pass sections.
 This will cause a peak of 0.036dB - hardly worth getting excited about.